getgle/getglebbs/README.md

 # getglebbs
-2channel style textboard software, soon to be replaced with a new rewrite.
+2channel style textboard software,~~soon to be replaced with a new rewrite~~.
+I wrote a new textboard for getgle and this is no longer used.

 pros:
 * Posts are stored in an easy to parse JSON file